maros/Zway-WeatherAlert/README.md

 # Zway-WeatherAlert

-Zway automation module for severe weather alerts
+Zway automation module for severe weather alerts.
+Alert levels are by a number ranging from 0 to 5.
+Weather alerts are available for the following countries.

+* Austria
+* Belgium
+* Denmark
+* Finland
+* France
+* Germany
+* Ireland
+* Italy
+* Liechtenstein
+* Luxembourg
+* Netherlands
+* Norway
+* Portugal
+* Sweden
+* Switzerland
+* Spain
+* United Kingdom

 # Configuration